elise-ng/FYP_SmartCarPark/iot/README.md

 Put all necessary libraries in `requirements.txt`, then run `install.sh` again to install them.

 Please put your service account credential json in the folder of the project, and rename it 'credentials.json'

+Then, you can execute `test.sh` to run the upload example :)